ESA-eodashboards/eodashboard-narratives/DEMO_BiDS25.md

 #### The weight of numbers: crowded reality
 **High population density can act as a multiplier for other urban stressors**, creating a cascading effect: increased energy demand, higher pollution levels, and greater strain on infrastructure can all lead to amplified vulnerability to environmental hazards.

-The image shows the  **Gridded Population of the World** dataset, consisting of estimates of human population density (number of persons per square kilometer).
+The image shows the  **Gridded Population of the World (GPW)** dataset, consisting of estimates of human population density (number of persons per square kilometer).
 This dataset, developed by  is like a **high-resolution heatmap of humanity**: it helps not only to see *how many people* leave on Earth, but also *where they are*.

 <center>
 <img src="https://raw.githubusercontent.com/eurodatacube/eodash-assets/main/collections/NASAPopulation/NASAPopulation_legend.png" width="400">